ImKeTT/PCAE/README.md

 ## Training

 ### Stage 1 BART VAE Finetuning

+You can download full `./checkpoints` folder from [here](https://drive.google.com/file/d/1hp_vm1rQIxWgCSkgm7cKtasGWxCG1kL8/view?usp=sharing), unzip it to the current folder.

+Or you can train the BART VAE from the scratch:

 Finetuning on three datasets. (choose DATA from `yelp`, `yahoo`, `titles`, and EPOCH from 8, 10, 10):